MaciekBaron/BMLTrafficJS/README.md

 BMLTrafficJS
 ============

-Biham–Middleton–Levine traffic model simulation in JavaScript
+Biham–Middleton–Levine traffic model simulation in JavaScript using canvas.
+It incorporates R4 pseudo-random number generation to provide consistent visualisations for the same seed.